shelf-js/shelf-sessions/README.md

-# redis-models
+# shelf-sessions
-A simple tool for defining model classes that can get persisted in Redis
+A simple tool for defining user session model classes in redis using shelf